TrevorHD/LTEncroachment/README.md

 # Overview

-This project seeks to create a mathematical model of creosotebush (Larrea tridentata) encroachment at the Sevilleta National Wildlife Refuge in central New Mexico.
-Here, we use dispersal kernels and density dependent demography to model encroachment as a moving wave, and then combine the two to generate this model.
+A combination of statistical and mechanistic models used to quantify creosotebush (Larrea tridentata) encroachment at the Sevilleta National Wildlife Refuge in central New Mexico.
+Here, we use dispersal kernels as well as size- and density-dependent demography to model encroachment as a moving wave pulled forward by individuals at teh low-density vanguard.
+Data used here are collected annual demographic surveys over the course of several years, a transplant experiment to assess the survival rates of seedlings, and seed velocity data gathered from experiments in a laboratory setting.

 # Files